hpc/charliecloud/doc/ch-run_desc.rst

 provide the greatest flexibility; guest paths can be specified by prepending the image path.

-:code:`--set-env=PATH` is another way to set a path by including one line that would be in :code:`FILE` in the command line.
-It knows that it is processing one line instead of a :code:`FILE` because it checks for a :code:`=`.

 :code:`ch-builder2tar(1)` lists variables specified at build time in Dockerfiles in the image in file :code:`/ch/environment`.
 To set these
 variables: :code:`--set-env=$IMG/ch/environment`.